Lemma1/Multimodal-DUE/README.md

 Please clone the whole repo, and run renner.ipynb using jupyter notebook.

+### Experiments

+To check the details of the experiments in exp_config.py, please refer to the paper.

 ### File specifications

 - src/exp_config.py: experiment settings in the paper